Last Updated on June 24, 2026

 Flounder

 Southern flounder are flatfish that lie camouflaged on the bottom, ambushing prey.
 They prefer sandy or muddy areas near passes, jetties, and channel edges.
-The Texas record is 13 pounds, set in 1976 and never broken.
+The Texas record is 13 pounds, set in 1976 and still unbroken.

 Peak season: Fall (October-November).
 See the full calendar →